derong97/ReadME/preprocessing/README.md

 **After**

-`['reviewID', 'asin', 'overall', 'reviewText', 'reviewTime', 'reviewerID', 'reviewerName', 'summary', 'unixReviewTime', 'likes', 'dislikes']`
+`['asin', 'overall', 'reviewText', 'reviewTime', 'reviewerID', 'reviewerName', 'summary', 'unixReviewTime', 'likes', 'dislikes']`

 **Additional Changes**

-- Assigned the name `'reviewID'` to `'Unnamed: 0'`.
+- Deleted `'Unnamed: 0'`, which is `'reviewID'`.
+We have no use for it because:
+- Primary key of `Kindle` table in MySQL is composite of `'asin'` and `'reviewerID'`.
 - Changed separation from `,` to `\t`.
 File is actually tab-delimited now.
 - Incremented all `reviewID` by 1 to avoid conflicts with `AUTO-INCREMENT` resequencing.